Steps to Become a Foster Parent

 STEP 5

-After you turn in your foster home application, you will be assigned a licensing division (LD) staff person known as your licensor.
+After you turn in your foster home application, you will be assigned a Licensing Division (LD) staff person known as your licensor.
 Your licensor will connect with you and:

 - Complete interviews, both in-person and virtually.
 At least one interview must happen in your home and include the home inspection.